Date:

 1. assessing and responding to the complaint;

-2. assessing the implications of the complaint for a Supplier or Business;
+2. assessing the implications of the complaint for a supplier or business;

-3. reporting on the operation of the Code and the FJC Unit, to the extent practicable, in a de-identified form;
+3. reporting on the operation of the code and the FJC Unit, to the extent practicable, in a de-identified form;

 4. providing information to the Minister or the Local Jobs First Commissioner, including any systemic issues or trends identified; or